PictureOneMusic/PictureBox/README.md

 ==========
 An open-source audio sampler project based on RaspberryPi.

-A work in progress fork of the amazing project by Jospeh Ernest (samplerbox.org).
+This is a work in progress fork of the amazing project by Jospeh Ernest (samplerbox.org).
 Currently I am making some mods for personal use to the project and I thought I'd share my work as I go.

-This modification allowa for multiple samples to be playws at the same time via explicit midi channels.
+This modification allows for multiple samples to be played at the same time via explicit midi channels.

 [Install](#install)
 ----